RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

     ![copilot-pbir-themecolors-diff](resources/img/copilot-pbir-themecolors-diff.png)

-11. Close **Power BI Desktop**
+12. Close **Power BI Desktop**
-12. Open `Sales.pbip`
+13. Re-open the `Sales.pbip`.
-13. Confirm that now all visuals are using theme colors, try to change the theme and notice that colors change.
+14. Try to change the report theme and notice that nowcolors of all visuals change.
 > [!TIP]
 > This is a simple, educational example with a small report - and doing it manually would have been easier.
 But the same approach scales to 100+ reports with +10 pages each, where automation really pays off.